ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

   1. Run the `test.py` script.
   2. The script loads the trained Keras model.
   3. It accesses the camera to capture live hand gestures.
-  4. The model predicts the corresponding ASL sign in real-time, displaying the recognized letter on the screen.
+  4. The model predicts the corresponding Sign Language in real-time, displaying the recognized letter on the screen.